 When the church was established under the tutelage of the inspired apostles, there was oneness of doctrine.
 No sectarian discord reflecting divergent theologies cluttered the early landscape of the Christian movement.

 Luke records: “And they continued steadfastly in the apostles’ doctrine and fellowship, and in breaking of bread, and in prayers” (Acts 2:42).
-The sacred historian says that “all that believed were together” (v.
-44).
-The term “together” does not refer necessarily to a specific locale; rather, the Lord’s people were together in sentiment.
+The sacred historian says that “all that believed were together” (Acts 2:44).
+The term “together” does not refer necessarily to a specific locale.
+Rather, the Lord’s people were together in sentiment.

 Daily, the disciples were operating “with one accord” (Acts 2:46).
 Doubtless it was this unity, at least in part, that elicited the “favor of all the people” (Acts 2:47).
 Yes, “the multitude of them that believed were of one heart and of one soul” (Acts 2:32).